 It’s not just patients, families, and the public at large that hold unproductive ideas about treatments.
 Even therapists hold stigmas against clinically proven treatment modalities.
 Many therapists relate to their craft as more of an art than a science and are resistant to learning and implementing clinically proven therapies such as CBT.
 This can lead to very messy experiences for clients, who, for example, pay over $60,000 for inpatient treatment to end up not actually receiving relevant treatment techniques and protocols for their diagnosis.

 The stigma against treatment for mental illness often comes down to variations of two beliefs

 1. Mental illness is a social construct, and all treatment is a vast marketing conspiracy

-People who share this belief, often believe that life is hard and it’s rough for everyone.
-There is a pick yourself up by the bootstraps mentality and an understanding that even when it feels impossible, you have to (and you can) keep your head down, try harder and keep going.
-This belief is incredibly empowering and speaks to the unlimited and beautiful potential of the individual, however, it overemphasizes an individual’s role in recovery and under-emphasize the importance of medical intervention.
+People who share this belief often believe that life is hard and it’s rough for everyone.
+There is a pick yourself up by the bootstraps mentality and an understanding that even when it feels impossible, you have to (and you can) try harder and keep going.
+This belief is incredibly empowering and speaks to the unlimited and beautiful potential of the individual.
+However, it overemphasizes an individual’s role in recovery and under-emphasizes the importance of medical intervention.
 Although this is an empowering sentiment, it stops many people from receiving life-saving care.
-This attitude can drastically minimize the seriousness of mental illness, and leave those struggling alone and unable to reach out for resources.
-This attitude also can prohibit policy changes that would allow for insurance to subsidize acute mental illness the same way we subsidize acute physical illness.
+This attitude can drastically minimize the seriousness of mental illness and leave those struggling alone and unable to reach out for help.
+This attitude can also prohibit policy changes that would allow for insurance to subsidize acute mental illness the same way we subsidize acute physical illness.
 The lack of care options for those who need it results in increased disability and shortens the life span of people with a diagnosis on average by 30 years.